godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Adding reloading to the player
 ------------------------------

 Now we just need to add a few things to ``Player.gd``.
-First, we need to define a new global variable:
+First we need to define a new global variable:

 ::